 It can be hard to distinguish between self-care and avoidance, but being aware of your emotional state can help you better identify your needs and act intentionally on them.
 It also requires some honesty with yourself.
 Is it that you can't deal with a particular emotion or situation, or is it that you don't want to?

-Using our earlier example, perhaps you realize that meeting new people makes you anxious, but realize that you have developed some tools to help you manage those feelings and you could challenge yourself to keep the commitment.
+Using our earlier example, perhaps meeting new people makes you anxious.
+But then you realize that you have developed some tools to help you manage those feelings, and you could challenge yourself to keep the commitment.

 However, sometimes the answer to "Can I manage this?" is "No, not today."
 Great!
 Knowing your limits and meeting your needs falls under self-care.
 If the idea of meeting new people is overwhelming today, perhaps you reschedule for another evening and prepare accordingly.